stlartworks/stlartworks.github.io/board.md

 seoTitle: Board - Meet our board of directors
 seoDescription: We are fortunate to have all these amazing people on our board.

-feature-img: slaw-selfie-01.jpg
+featureImg: slaw-selfie-01.jpg
-feature-statement: Our BOARD
+featureStatement: Our BOARD

 title: All for one
 subtitle: One for all